kintone/cli-kintone/website/docs/guide/experimental/sandbox.md

 | [Plugin sandbox](./plugin-sandbox.md)           | `manifest.json`           | `plugin pack`, `plugin info`, `plugin upload`           |
 | [Customization sandbox](./customize-sandbox.md) | `customize-manifest.json` | `customize init`, `customize export`, `customize apply` |

 The two manifests spell the settings differently.
-A plugin manifest carries a `sandbox` flag and allows a `scope` on each permission; a customize manifest has neither.
+A plugin manifest carries a `sandbox` flag; a customize manifest does not.
+A customize manifest accepts a `scope` on each permission, but kintone ignores it.
 The declarations themselves are not shared: a plugin and a customization on the same app each declare their own.